dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_revoke_collection_approvals

 Revokes collection-level approvals from the set of active approvals.
 The `from_subaccount` parameter specifies the token owner's subaccount to which the approval to be revoked applies, the `spender` the party for which the approval is to be revoked.
-Not providing either of the `from_subaccount` or `spender` or both means to revoke approvals with any value for the not provided parameter.
+Not providing the `from_subaccount` or `spender` means to revoke approvals with any value for the omitted parameter(s).
+By not specifying any of `from_subaccount` and `spender`, all collection-level approvals for the caller are removed.

 // FIX: t.b.d.: the return value assumes that each revocation for a collection generates its own block / transaction; OK to assume this?